 People didn’t always use — or believe — in surgical masks.

-As a Courtesy: Wear a Face Mask When You’re Sick
+Wear a Face Mask if You’re Sick

 The Centers for Disease Control and Prevention (CDC) encourages the use of surgical masks to prevent the spread of the flu.
 According to the website, infectious patients must wear a mask every time they leave the isolation room.

-As Protection: Wear a Face Mask if People Around You are Sick
+Wear a Face Mask if People Around You are Sick

 In a 2009 study published in The Journal of the American Medical Association, researchers observed the extent of protection offered by surgical masks vis-à-vis an N95 respirator.
 They divided nurses — the study participants — into two groups: one would wear surgical masks, the other N95 respirators.

 The CDC also mandates healthcare personnel to wear surgical masks (or a fit-tested respirator) if they come within 6 feet of a suspected influenza patient.
-The Department of Health (DOH) also strongly recommends wearing medical masks to avoid contacting the avian influenza virus.
+The Department of Health (DOH) also strongly recommended wearing medical masks to avoid contacting the avian influenza virus.